transloadit/uppy/website/src/guide/getting-started.md

 ---
-title: Getting Started
+title: "Getting Started"
 type: guide
-order: 0
+order: 2
-permalink: guide/
 ---

 *Uppy is in development, some features are unavailable and things may break.*